Yusux/WebSocket-Receiver/README.md

 ### Usage

 1. Open the `index.html` file in a browser.
-2. Click the <span id="configtext" class="icon iconfont">&#xe7f9;</span> button on the top right corner to open the configuration modal.
+2. Click the config button on the top right corner to open the configuration modal.
 3. Input the server address and port in the input fields.
 4. Click the `Connect` button to connect to the server.
 5. If the connection is successful, the modal will close after about 2 seconds and the messages will start to appear in the message box.